 Risk Management Division / Market and Liquidity Risk Management Department monitors and reports of market and liquidity risk.
 Market risk may arise in Trading Book as well as in Banking Book.
 Trading book means all positions in financial instruments and commodities held by an institution either with trading intent, or in order to hedge positions held with trading intent.
 Position part of the Trading Book if position is taken by a designated trading unit and with trading intent.
 Positions which do not fulfil the relevant criteria for the trading book are instead assigned to the Banking Book.
 Market risk of specific products is measured by the sensitivity limits (PVBP, CRPV, FX Delta, BP01), Stop Loss limits, Stress test limit and VaR limits.
 Value at Risk (VaR) calculation is performed in the Bank using Erste Group's MRS system.
-On a daily basis, the responsible members of the Management Board get information on the utilization of market limits, analysis, as well as other changes related to the risk exposure.
-These changes in risk exposure are reported in the form of an aggregated report.
-Also, Market and Liquidity Risk Management Department is responsible for operational liquidity measurement which involves regular reporting/reconciliation of the input data, maintenance of all implemented tools for monitoring and measuring of the liquidity risk as well as processing of the results.
+On a daily basis, the responsible members of the Management Board get information on the utilization of market limits, analysis, as well as other changes related to the risk Management Department is responsible for operational liquidity measurement which involves regular reporting/reconciliation of the input data, maintenance of all implemented tools for monitoring and measuring of the liquidity risk as well as processing of the results.
 It is also responsible for supervision in the context of the development of liquidity risk measures, monitoring the limit utilization level and for the preparation of the reports in the area of liquidity risk.